clarkhaz1988/Portfolio/README.md

 **Technology**: Mysql, Excel,Tableau

-**Results**: Majority of customers dont' use coupons.
+**Results**: Majority of customers don't use coupons.
 Men and Women order products at the same rate.
 The older the age is the more money they spend per purchase.

 ## Education